Cleistocactus hyalacanthus: Description

-Cleistocactus hyalacanthus grows as a shrub with erect shoots that branch out from the base and reach heights of up to 1 meter with a diameter of 4 to 6 centimeters with 15 to 20 ribs with areoles 5–8mm apart.
-The approximately 3 central spines are brown to yellowish and up to 3 centimeters long.
+Cleistocactus hyalacanthus grows as a shrub with erect shoots that branch out from the base and reach heights of up to 1 meter with a diameter of 4 to 6 cm with 15 to 20 ribs with areoles 5–8 mm apart.
+The approximately 3 central spines are brown to yellowish and up to 3 cm long.
 The 20 to 30 unequal fine radial spines are bristly and whitish.
 Flowers sprout from the center of needle clusters near the apex of the stem.
-They first appear as small dark spots, which gradually enlarge over a week or ten days into purple-pink flowers are 3.5 to 4 centimeters long and 5–7 mm wide, each of which is only open, and only slightly, for one day.
+They first appear as small dark spots, which gradually enlarge over a week or ten days into purple-pink flowers are 3.5 to 4 cm long and 5–7 mm wide, each of which is only open, and only slightly, for one day.
 Their bracts are spread out.
 They are food for hummingbirds, which are attracted by the vivid red color.
 Those flowers that have been fertilized will develop a fruit.
-The spherical fruits are light greenish, brick-red to orange fruits reach a diameter of about 1 to 1.2 centimeter and contain white flesh.
+The spherical fruits are light greenish, brick-red to orange fruits reach a diameter of about 1 to 1.2 cm and contain white flesh.
 The fruits eventually turn yellow when they are ripe.
 They are food for larger birds, which disperse the small black seeds in their droppings.